Docy Child

 DIY

-You can open up Excel, and start manually mapping each of the clauses and subsequent requirements to your existing controls, policies, and procedures.
+You can open up Excel and start manually mapping each of the clauses and subsequent requirements to your existing controls, policies, and procedures.
 This requires you to have (or, most likely, obtain) a deep understanding of the standard’s often complex requirements.

 Using A Compliance Automation Tool

-We’ve experienced the DIY route first-hand, and decided to build a tool to save you from having to spend countless months buried in spreadsheets.
+We’ve experienced the DIY route firsthand and decided to build a tool to save you from having to spend countless months buried in spreadsheets.
 We sincerely hope that you learn from us and don’t pick the DIY option.

 Step 3: Implementing a Management Review Program